hamidgasmi/training.computerscience.cloud.aws/README.md

 - There're 3 types of CMK:
 	- **Customer Managed Key**:
 		- A customer can View it
-		- A customer can Manage it: Enable it, disable it, configure rotation, etc.
+		- A customer can Manage it: Enable it, disable it, configure rotation, etc
 		- It's Dedicated to a customer Account
 		- It's allowed by certain services
 		- It allows an automatic key rotation: every year (optional: disabled by default)